ujr/guides/drafts/Generalities.md

 - always increment the version whenever a build leaves the development team
 - consider automatic version increment

+Semantic versioning is useful for dependency management because it clearly states what a version increment means for compatibility.
 See <https://semver.org/> about semantic versioning.

+For an end-user a calendar (date) based version number is probably more meaningful and therefore preferred.
+See <https://calver.org/>
-See <https://calver.org/> about calendar versioning.
+for different schemes of calendar versioning.

 ## Testing